-- Data breaches are compromise of confidential data.
+- Data breaches – compromise of confidential data.
 They have many negative effects, require notification to government and affected parties, damage reputation, and more.

-- Ransomware makes computer systems unusable.
-The organization is extorted to pay a hefty ransom to the cybercriminals with the hope of regaining access, along with other fallout.
+- Ransomware – locks computer systems making them unusable.
+The organization is extorted to pay a significant ransom to the cybercriminals to try regain access to systems and data.
+Business disruption and reputational harm follow.

-- Theft of funds can be devastating.
+- Theft of funds – creating fiscal devastation.
 Large payments can be diverted and stolen.
-The funds may never be recovered, are not insured, and litigation and other issues may ensue.
+The funds may never be recovered, are not insured, and litigation and other disruption ensue.

-- Be diligent and reasonable, not negligent or deficient.
+- Be diligent and reasonable in plan and practice (not negligent or deficient).